kipcole9/text/README.md

 * [x] n-gram generation from text
 * [x] pluralization of english words
 * [x] word counting (word freqencies)
-* [x] language detection using pluggable classifier backends.
+* [x] language detection using pluggable classifier, vocabulary and corpus backends.

 Second phase will focus on: